yaswanthdvs/Backtesting_Project/README.md

 # 📈 Vectorized Backtesting Framework with SMA Crossover Strategy

 This project implements a **lightweight, vectorized backtesting engine** in Python to evaluate trading strategies on historical market data.
-As a demonstration, I apply a basic **SMA (Simple Moving Average) crossover strategy** to the XLE ETF — a proxy for the U.S. energy sector.
+It demonstrates how a basic SMA crossover strategy can be extended with volatility filters to manage risk and improve robustness.
+As a demonstration, I applied this framework to the XLE ETF — a proxy for the U.S. energy sector: A naive SMA strategy, an ATR based volatility aware version, buy and hold benchmark.

 ---

 ## 🚀 Project Highlights

-- 🔁 **Modular backtesting engine** built from scratch using `NumPy` and `Pandas`
+- 🔁 **Modular backtesting engine** built from scratch using `NumPy` and `Pandas`.
-- ⚙️ Strategy logic: SMA 20/50 crossover
+- ⚙️ Strategies: Basic SMA crossover and ATR-filtered SMA crossover.
-- 📊 Evaluates performance using key metrics: **Sharpe Ratio**, **Max Drawdown**, and cumulative return
+- 📊 Evaluates performance using key metrics: **Sharpe Ratio**, **Sortino Ratio**, **Calmar Ratio**, **Max Drawdown**, and trade stats.
-- 🖼️ Automatically generates and saves equity curve plots
+- 🖼️ Automatically generates and saves equity curve comparison plots.
-- 📦 Clean project structure with reusable components and data loading logic
+- 📦 Clean project structure with reusable components and data loading logic.

 ---